 Try to be specific.
 For instance, big-eyed-playful-black-kitten.jpg is better than just black-kitten.jpg.

 Also, consider the keywords that users would type on Google to find your image.

 3. Write SEO-Friendly Alt Text

 Alt text or alternative text is crucial for image SEO.
 It helps Google understand what the image is about.
 It’s an HTML attribute added to the image tag, which is used to show images on a page.

 It can look like this in plain HTML code:

 <img src="img_playful-black-kitten.jpg" alt="Playful black kitten" width="500" height="600">

-Like mentioned, the alt text is used to describe your image.
-And if your image can’t be displayed, users can still understand what the image is about from reading the text.
+As mentioned, the alt text is used to describe your image.
+And if your image can’t be displayed, users can still understand what the image is about by reading the text.

 It’s good for people who use screen readers or have low bandwidth connections.
 Alt texts are also useful as anchor texts if you’re linking images.